folio-org/raml-module-builder/README.md

 The value used for the module name is the artifactId found in the pom.xml (the parent artifactId is used if one is found).

 #### Important information
 Right now all indexes on string fields in the jsonb should be declared as case in-sensitive and lower cased.
-This is how the CQL to Postgres converter generates SQL queries , so in order for the indexes generated to be used during query time, the indexes must be declared in a similar manner
+This is how the [CQL to Postgres converter](#cql-contextual-query-language) generates SQL queries, so in order for the indexes generated to be used during query time, the indexes must be declared in a similar manner
 ```
   {
     "fieldName": "title",